ericlinagora/libfprint-CS9711/tests/README.md

 captures a picture of a fingerprint from the device (mocked by `umockdev`) and compares it with the standard one.

-Other kinds of `umockdev` tests could be created in a similar manner.
+Other kinds of `umockdev` tests can be created in a similar manner.
+For match-on-chip devices you would instead create a test specific `custom.py` script, capture it and store the capture to `custom.pcapng`.

 'Capture' Test Creation
 -----------------------